hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 #### Use Failure Wrappers To Prevent Failures Leakage From Lower Layers

-When invoking lower-level components, do not directly expose their failure types in your component interface.
+Do not directly expose their failure types in your component interface when invoking lower-level components.
 Use wrappers to encapsulate and abstract failure types originating from lower-level components, thus enhancing loose coupling and safeguarding against leakage of underlying implementation details to the caller.